Subscription Management Glossary - CostLoop

 Shadow IT

 Shadow IT refers to software tools purchased or used by employees outside of official IT or management approval.
-In small businesses, this often means team members signing up for SaaS tools on personal or company cards without informing the person responsible for the budget.
+In small and medium businesses, this often means team members signing up for SaaS tools on personal or company cards without informing the person responsible for the budget.
 Shadow IT is a common source of duplicate subscriptions and unexpected expenses that only surface during a software audit.

 Software audit